 What is the “silent killer” in golden retrievers?

 Cancer is often called the silent killer in golden retrievers.
 According to the Golden Retriever Club of America, approximately 60 to 65 percent of golden retrievers develop some form of cancer during their lifetime (GRCA Health Survey, 2024).
 Hemangiosarcoma and lymphoma are the two most common types.
 Responsible breeding practices, including attention to coefficient of inbreeding (COI) and genetic diversity, can reduce but not eliminate this risk.
-It’s one reason the genetic panels at programs like Goldmine Retrievers matter.
+It is one reason the genetic panels at programs like Goldmine Retrievers matter.
 For more on golden retriever health, see our golden retriever breed guide.

 Should I get a field-bred or show-line golden retriever?